 A book of stories about people and events drawn from a life and career to date, written by Nigel to raise funds for the continuing advancement of the Quicksilver project.

 AVAILABLE NOW … Not on general retail sale.
 Sales through this website by direct mail-order only.

 Ninety-six pages.
 Price £11, including post and packing.
 Cheque only please – we don’t accept cash – payable to QWSR Ltd., The Old Post House, Newark Hill, Foston, Grantham, Lincolnshire, NG32 2LF.
-Nigel is signing every one.
-Books can be dedicated (please indicate desired wording clearly).
+Nigel is signing every book.
+These can be dedicated (please indicate desired wording clearly).

 Passion takes wing